 - Wear foot orthotics.
 The right foot orthotic will improve shock from the ground up and level your core, improving your stride and how you distribute the forces of running.

 - Myofascial release and manipulation of the spine and extremities.
-If we loosen tight fascia but ignore joint motion, especially motion related to the foot, ankle and hip, you are likely to end up with a distorted core and more pain in the knees.
+If we loosen tight fascia but ignore joint motion, especially motion related to the foot, ankle, and hip, we are likely to end up with a distorted core and more pain in the knees.
 A good sports chiropractor is essential to improving gait mechanisms.

-- Core stability exercises such as bird dogs, clam shells, lateral leg raises, gluteal kicks and foot drills all will help improve your core stability and reduce the impact of forces on the knees.
+- Core stability exercises such as bird dogs, clamshells, lateral leg raise, gluteal kicks, and foot drills all will help improve your core stability and reduce the impact of forces on the knees.